sufianadnan/ML-Model-Selection/README.md

 - `task4c_evaluation_and_plots.py`: Script for Task 4, part 3, which evaluates the performance of the model on live files and generates classification reports and plots.

-- `requirements.txt`: Lists the required Python packages for this project.

 - `README.md`: This README file.

 ## Running the Code